20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Replace some cabinet doors with porthole-style glass fronts.

-Coastal element: Another nod to ship design, bringing a nautical feel to storage.
+Coastal element: Another nod to ship design, this time applied to storage.

 Key characteristics of 1930s coastal kitchens:

-- Mix of old and new technologies due to economic constraints
+• A mix of old and new technology due to economic constraints

 The 1940s: Wartime Practicality and Post-War Exuberance

-The 1940s kitchen design was initially influenced by wartime rationing, leading to practical solutions.
-However, the post-war period saw a burst of color and optimism, which translated beautifully into coastal designs.
+Early 1940s kitchen design was shaped by wartime rationing, which meant practical solutions.
+Post-war, everything changed.
+A burst of color and optimism took over, and it translated beautifully into coastal spaces.

 11. Red, White, and Blue Color Scheme with a Coastal Twist